How to brush your teeth

 8.)
 Keep brushing for two minutes (at least twice a day).
 Many electric toothbrushes have timers on them, but you can set your own timer or brush your teeth while watching TV or reading to be sure that you brush for long enough.

 How should it feel to brush your teeth?

 The experience should be less like a sand-blasting and more like a luxurious massage for your teeth and gums.
 You want to rid your mouth of bacteria, not tooth enamel!

 Don’t forget to floss!
 Brushing alone can’t reach the food particles, plaque, and bacteria hiding between your teeth.
 You should floss at least once a day.

 The bristles wear down over time, making the brush less effective.
 And toothbrushes can harbor bacteria, which is why you should buy a new one after you have a cold or other contagious illness.

 Good dental care starts at home, but regular dental checkups complete the picture.
 If you’ve already caused damage to your teeth with vigorous brushing, have no fear.
 With services that include porcelain veneers, crowns, and cosmetic bonding, Dr. Fondriest can give you a new smile.

-For more information about having a healthy, beautiful smile, or to schedule an appointment, call Lake Forest Dental Arts at 847.234.0517.
+For a demonstration on how to brush your teeth, having a healthy beautiful smile, schedule an appointment, call Lake Forest Dental Arts at 847.234.0517.
 Dr. Fondriest serves patients from the greater Chicago area and the North Shore suburbs.